Continuous approximations for the fixation probability of the Moran processes on star graphs: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-Section~\ref{sec:EDG} presents the preliminaries, sets the problem and also contains the statement of our main result, that is, a continuous approximation for the fixation probability of star graphs in the DB process with error of order $1/N$.
-In Section~\ref{sec:odecandidate} we find continuous approximation candidates for both BD and DB processes.
-In Section~\ref{sec:ProofBDDB} we prove, in the case of the DB process, that the continuous approximation candidate found in Section~\ref{sec:odecandidate} approximates with error of order $1/N$.
-Section~\ref{sec:NE} presents different numerical examples showing that the approximations found in Section~\ref{sec:odecandidate}, for both DB and BD processes, are very close to the fixation probability.
-Finally, in Section~\ref{sec:AddResl} we analyze the asymptotic qualitative behavior of a structured population as a star graph when the fitness is a linear function given by a pay-off matrix, and we also analyze the invasion probability .
+Section~\ref{sec:EDG} presents the preliminaries and formulates the problem.
+In Section~\ref{sec:odecandidate}, we derive continuous approximations for the fixation probability for both the BD and DB processes, considering general functions for birth and death fitnesses under weak-selection regime.
+For the DB process, we establish in Theorem~\ref{rDB} that the approximation error is of order $1/N$, with the proof provided in Appendix~\ref{secA1}.
+For the BD process, we obtain an approximation closely resembling the BD process on a complete graph, as shown in~\cite{chalubsouza16}.
+In Section~\ref{sec:2player}, we examine the asymptotic qualitative behavior of a structured population as a star graph when fitness is a linear function defined by a payoff matrix.
+In Section~\ref{sec:IP}, we analyze the invasion probability—the likelihood that a single mutant eventually fixes in the population.
+Finally, Section~\ref{sec:NE} presents numerical examples illustrating that the approximations derived in Section~\ref{sec:odecandidate} for both DB and BD processes closely match the fixation probability.